osate/osate.github.io/source/setup-development.rst

 disabled in the preferences) or can be done manually via *Help* -> *Perform Setup Tasks …*

-Please report issues with the setup using the osate2 issue tracker on GitHub.
+If you run into problems with setting up the develeopment environment, you can ask for help on our `Google group <https://groups.google.com/forum/#!forum/osate>`__.

 Q & A / Troubleshooting
 -----------------------